NKR-24/express_lecture/README.md

 ## read src/app.js
 > open `src/app.js`
 > this file is the main code of express server
 > understand the flow by reading docstring and comment out

+## exercise
 > [!IMPORTANT]
 > do not push your exercise answer